HermanL02/WarwickUniversity-Notes/202309/Essay.md

 Intro
 During the digital revolution, network security is becoming the key for data integrity, confidentiality and availability.
-As the frequency of network attacks increasing significantly and
+As the frequency of network attacks increasing significantly and the